pachyderm/pachyderm/doc/docs/master/how-tos/enhanced-pipeline-workflow.md

 1. Creates (or updates if it already exists) the running pipeline `<pipeline name>` with the the newly creates source files and built assets.

 !!! note
-      You can optionally specify a `.pachignore` file to prevent certain files from getting pushed to this repo.
+      You can optionally specify a `.pachignore` file, which uses [ohmyglob](https://github.com/pachyderm/ohmyglob) entries to prevent certain files from getting pushed to this repo.

 The updated pipeline contains the following PFS repos mapped in as inputs: